patriciogonzalezvivo/thebookofshaders/13/README.md

 <a href="../edit.html#13/turbulence.frag"><img src="turbulence-long.png"  width="520px" height="200px"></img></a>

-Another member of this family is the ridge.
+Another member of this family of algorithms is the **ridge**.
 Constructed similarly to the turbolence but with some extra calculations:

 ```glsl
     n = abs(n);     // create creases